Comparativist & Interreligious Theologian, Museums Educator & Aesthete

 About Me

 I am a New Zealand-based lay theologian, aesthete, museums educator, survivor advocate, and public voice for justice, accountability, and reform within faith-based institutions.
-My work brings together theology, ethics, and lived experience, with a particular focus on supporting survivors of abuse and promoting transparency in institutional responses.
+My work brings together theology, art, ethics, and lived experience, with a particular focus on supporting survivors of abuse and promoting transparency in institutional responses.

 In recognition of my service to the community, I was appointed a Companion of the King’s Service Order in June 2025.